 If you live near your co-workers and have similar schedules, take turns driving so you can all drive less each week.
 Organize a carpool with neighbors or friends to transport your children to school or extracurricular activities, and swap driving duties among the parents.
-Less time on the road means less gas used and more money saved.

 9. Plan Routes

 Plan your shopping trips and other outings in efficient ways to reduce your drive time.
 If the grocery store is near your job, do your shopping after work rather than waiting until the weekend.
 Do your errands all in one day rather than making several trips on different days.
 Cutting a few miles several times weekly could save a fill-up or two.

 Don’t start the car and then leave it running for a long time while you wait for everyone to get in or to fiddle with your navigation.
 Make sure you’re ready to go before starting your engine.
 Idling just wastes gas and causes more air pollution.

 11. Accelerate Slowly and Coast More

 Be gradual when you’re speeding up or slowing down.
 Generally, the faster you accelerate, the more gas you use.
 Be gentle on that pedal when getting up to highway speed.
 You’ll also get better mileage by coasting more, so look ahead for stops and turns.
 Take your foot off the gas a bit sooner and slowly glide to a stop.
 This actually works.

 When it’s hilly, you might get better mileage without cruise control because the system will tend to downshift too much and waste gas.
 But otherwise, cruise!
 Staying at a steady speed with cruise control has been shown to save on fuel usage — plus you can make sure you don’t go over the speed limit.

 13. Reduce the Use of Your Heater and Air Conditioning

 Blasting the heat in the winter or the A/C in the summer has an effect on your fuel economy, so keep that in mind.